vimona3ds/diverge-3/docs/features/visual_system.md

 - Using the proper PortType enum values helps catch type errors at compile time
 - Property paths like `node.state.technique.dispose()` need type checking at each level
 - Testing visual node integration requires understanding of both systems being connected
+- Mocking THREE.js objects requires attention to detail about which methods are called
+- Testing edge cases like operations without initialization is important for robust code
+- Using test cleanup functions between tests prevents test contamination
+- NULL CHECKS ARE CRITICAL: Always check for the existence of objects and properties before accessing them
+- When working with external libraries like THREE.js, assume properties might be undefined
+- Nested property access (like this.initMaterial.uniforms.u_seed.value) needs multiple safety checks
+- Handling uniform mock values in tests requires manual updates since the mocks don't automatically update like real WebGL uniforms
+- Exact assertions on call counts (like expecting exactly 11 renders) can be fragile; better to use more flexible expectations
+- A function "working" doesn't mean it handles all edge cases - explicit testing of uninitialized states is essential